futurityab/FlutterYoutube/README.md

 # flutter_youtube

-Flutter Plugin to play youtube Videos
+Flutter plugin to play youtube videos

 Supported

 - Android
 - iOS

-Violates YT TOS on iOS, if that is important for you, don't use this.
+Violates YT TOS on iOS, if that is important for you, don't use it.
+This is just educational code, forked from https://github.com/PonnamKarthik/FlutterYoutube.

 ## How to Use